 - Energy Demand: The composition of each firm's energy demand across energy commodities is based on the nature of the production process.
 Some sectors do not have an opportunity to switch their energy demand from one energy commodity to another, whereas some sectors can substitute an energy commodity for another at different degrees of substitutability.
 In order to introduce heterogeneities across sectors in terms of their ability to switch between energy inputs, three different substitution elasticities, i.e. degrees of substitution, are defined, and each firm is uniquely assigned to a group.

 - Emissions Trading System (ETS): The ETS is the primary environmental policy tool of the European Union (EU).
 A share of combustion-related emissions of the manufacturing sectors and the emissions of energy production sectors are subject to the EU-ETS legislation.
 Each installation has to buy emissions permits/allowances from the EU-wide allowance market via auctioning if the installation's ETS emissions exceed its free allowances/permits.
 If an installation's ETS emissions are lower than its free allowances, the installation can sell its remaining free allowances in the same market.
 In other words, the ETS introduces a cost item for those firms which have higher emissions than their free allowances, whereas firms with lower emissions relative to their free allowances can receive additional income.
 The term “installation” is defined as a production unit and it is not necessarily a firm.
 For instance, each production unit of a firm in different locations is a separate installation, and each receives its own free allowances.
 Since the I3E's production activities are defined on a firm basis, free allowances of multiple installations of a firm are aggregated to firm-level free allowances.
 Each activity's ETS coverage, i.e. the activity emissions subject to the ETS, are different.
 Therefore, each I3E activity has to take into account its composition of energy demand, ETS coverage, and free allowances to reduce its ETS emissions and thus the cost of the ETS.
-In this respect, the I3E model has an explicit representation of the ETS.
-Each activity pays the same purchaser, i.e. retail, price to buy an energy commodity but the perceived cost of unit demand is a function of the activity's ETS coverage, free allowances, and the EU-ETS price which is an exogenous variable.
+In the case of Ireland, the implementation of the EU-ETS legislation in an applied model raises some complexities due to the mixed usage of the ETS and carbon taxation.
+In order to prevent double taxation, the Irish government exempts the emissions covered by the ETS from the carbon tax.
+In other words, firms in Ireland subject to the EU-ETS legislation must directly internalise both the cost of ETS and the carbon tax exemptions in their cost minimisation problems.
+In this respect, in the I3E model, economic activities directly internalise these items in their decision-making process to minimise the cost of production.
+Each activity pays the same purchaser, i.e. retail, price to buy an energy commodity but the perceived cost of unit demand includes both the cost of ETS and the carbon tax exemptions which are functions of the activity’s emissions covered by the EU-ETS, the level of its free allowances, and the EU-ETS price which is an exogenous variable.